Blog

 • What corrective action was taken

 When the OIG initiates an investigation, they will issue a Pre-Demand Letter.
 You should treat it like a subpoena and immediately issue a document hold to preserve relevant information.
-Simultaneously, you’ll need to take swift action with the employee and consider placing them on administrative leave.
+Simultaneously, you’ll need to take swift action with the employee and place the individual on administrative leave.
+This helps ensure that you are not compounding your risk.

 Next, contact the OIG representative to discuss timing, then begin your internal inquiry, gathering the data requested by the OIG.
 Check the LEIE to confirm liability and identify the statute of limitations.